mlochbaum/Singeli/README.md

     x = x + 1    # Increment

-This does *not* change the compile time value of `x` or `y`, which is a register.
+This does *not* change the compile-time value of `x` or `y`, which is a register.
 Declaration and reassignment do essentially the same thing at runtime, but at compile time they're two different things.
 Declaration is basically a `def` statement bundled with an assignment of the initial value.
-Assignment is a plain function that acts on a register and a value, and can be used in generator calls.
+Assignment is an operation (in fact, a built-in operator) that acts on a register and a value, and can be used in generator calls.
 The left-hand side can be a full expression, as long as it resolves to a register at compile time—try `(if (0) a; else b) = c` for example.
 The built-in [file](include/skin/cmut.singeli) `skin/cmut` (part of `skin/c`) defines generators for C operators `+=`, `/=`, `>>=`, and so on, so you can write:

     x += 1
     ++x